jkkivenko/dawson-tabletop/Class/Pilot/Overload.md

 ## Action: Overload

 Choose an amount of fuel less than or equal to the amount remaining in your Blast Pack.
-With an Accuracy of `95%`, you immediately deal `10-13` Damage multiplied by the number of fuel units consumed to all lifeforms and objects within `4m` of you (including yourself).
+With an Accuracy of `95%`, you immediately deal `10-13` Plasma Damage multiplied by the number of fuel units consumed to all lifeforms and objects within `4m` of you (including yourself).
 This consumes the amount of fuel chosen from your Blast Pack.

 ## Action: Disable Safeties